 about me

-I am postdoctoral researcher in the atmospheric science department at Colorado State University, where I work in the Barnes group.
-My research uses machine learning methods to improve climate predictions and weather forecasting.
+I am research scientist in the atmospheric science department at Colorado State University, where I work in the Barnes group.
+My research uses machine learning methods to improve climate predictions and hurricane forecasting.

-I received my Ph.D in physics from the University of California Riverside where I worked with Simeon Bird.
+I received my Ph.D (physics) from the University of California Riverside where I worked with Simeon Bird.
 My research involved machine learning and various topics in cosmology, including cosmic strings and the Lyman-α forest.

-For my undergraduate education, I studied physics and astronomy at Western Washington University.
+For undergrad, I studied physics and astronomy at Western Washington University.
 While there, I had the opportunity to work with Kevin Covey, researching binary stars.
 I also worked with Brad Johnson and Janelle Leger, researching thin film structures.